 The Rate Limit field is where you specify the maximum number of requests that can be sent to the Backend.AI server in 15 minutes.
 For example, if set to 1000, and the keypair sends more than 1000 API requests in 15 minutes, and the server throws an error and does not accept the request.
 It is recommended to use the default value and increase it when the API request frequency goes up high according to the user’s pattern.

-Share group storage folders with group members¶
+Share project storage folders with project members

-After confirming that the folder has been created, log in with the User B’s account and check that the group folder just created on the Data & Storage page is displayed without any invitation procedure.
+After confirming that the folder has been created, log in with the User B’s account and check that the project folder just created on the Data & Storage page is displayed without any invitation procedure.
 You can see that R (Read Only) is also displayed in the Permission panel.

-Manage Resource Policy¶
+Manage Resource Policy

 Resource policies allow you to set maximum allowed resources and/or other compute session related settings per keypair basis.
 If necessary, multiple resource policies can be created, for example, user / research purposes, and apply them separately to each keypair.

-To set resource policies at the domain and group level, you have to use admin Control-Panel, a UI for superadmin only.
+To set resource policies at the domain and project level, you have to use admin Control-Panel, a UI for superadmin only.
 In the Web-UI, you can only set resource policies based on keypairs.
 Control-Panel is a part of the enterprise version.

 In Resource Policies tab on the Users page, the admin can check the list of currently registered resource policies.
 In the figure below, there are a total of three policies (gardener, STUDENT, default).
 The infinity (∞) marks for resources such as Cores, Ram, and fGPU in the Resources panel means that no resource restrictions have been placed for those resources.